 The categories I have thus far are:

-gadgetstuff: These posts are about computers, mobile phones, tablets and other nifty gizmos.
+gadgetstuff: These posts are about laptop computers, mobile phones, tablets and other nifty gizmos, from a consumer standpoint, rather than a hacking standpoint.
 I have a dedicated blog for my love affair with phones, so hopefully my curmudgeonly posts about them will not bleed over to here, but I make no promises.

 gamerstuff: These are posts about video games, role-playing games, and tabletop games.
 They are also posts about gaming hardware, industry news that I have something to say about, and Penny-Arcade comics that I enjoy.